a crystal clear hot tub with therapy jets

 Hot Tub Jets Won’t Turn Off: Causes, Solutions, and Prevention

-Safety First: Before attempting any troubleshooting, make sure the hot tub is turned off and unplugged from the power source.
-Never attempt electrical work on a hot tub yourself unless you are a qualified electrician.
+Safety First: Before troubleshooting, ensure the hot tub is turned off and unplugged from the power source.
+Never attempt electrical work on a hot tub unless you are a qualified electrician.

 Basic Checks: